utkarsh-1602/strivers-a2z-dsa-sheet/Strings/Readme.md

                 String s = '5';
                 int intValue = (int) s.charAt(0); // Converts the character '5' to its ASCII integer value (53).

+### What is Anagram ?
+- An anagram is a word or phrase formed by rearranging the letters of another word or phrase.
+In other words, if you can rearrange the letters of one word or phrase to spell another word or phrase, they are considered anagrams of each other.